zmon1010/kendo-ui-core/docs/knowledge-base/map_reverse_location_coordinates.md

 ## Description

-My project requires me to draw a bubble from a GeoJSON response on a Kendo UI Map.
-I receive the data in a `\[Longitude, Latitude\]` format, but when I bind it to the Kendo UI Map, it is handled as `\[latitude, longitude\]`.
+I need to draw a bubble on Kendo Map from from GeoJSON response.

+I am receiving the data in _\[Longitude, Latitude\]_ format, but when the data is bound to Kendo Map it is handled as _\[latitude, longitude\]_.

 ## Possible Solution